scaling-group/icon-tutorial/README.md

 ## Run the code
 See scripts in `scripts` folder.
 Please navigate to the root folder of the project before running the scripts.

+Currently the code has errors when using multiple GPUs.
+It seems that the main issue is that the model takes as input a customized data type instead of tensors, which is not compatible with DataParallel.
+Will fix this in the future.

 ## Reference: